retypeapp/retype/feature-log.md

 : The `--strict` flag on `retype build` returns a non-zero exit code when the build produces any errors or warnings.
 Useful for enforcing quality gates in CI pipelines.

 [Table of contents](/configuration/project.md#toc)
-: Enable and configure an in-page table of contents with the `toc` project setting.
+: Enable and configure the table of contents with the `toc` setting.
 Configurable at [project](/configuration/project.md#toc) and [page](/configuration/page.md#toc) levels, with control over heading depth and label.

 ---